 From Cambridge Railway Station

-The Citi1 and Citi7 buses go from the railway station to the bus station at Addenbrooke’s Hospital.
-From the bus stop walk towards the hospital until you are on the hospital ring road (Robinson Way), turn left follow the road around and turn left at the small roundabout into the Forive Site, and then left again to the Brain Repair Centre in the ED Adrian building (see the above map for further details).
+The Citi 1 and Citi 7 buses go from the railway station to the bus station at Addenbrooke’s Hospital.
+From the bus stop walk towards the hospital until you are on the hospital ring road (Robinson Way), turn left follow the road around and turn left at the small roundabout into the Forvie Site, and then left again to the Brain Repair Centre in the ED Adrian building (see the above map for further details).

 Taxis from in front of the station.
 Ask your taxi to go to the Brain Repair Centre on the Forvie Site, at the South end of Addenbrooke’s off Robinson Way.

 The Citi1 and Citi 7 and green park and ride buses go from Drummer Street bus terminal to Addenbrooke’s Hospital.
 Then proceed as above.
 The Uni4 University bus goes from outside Pembroke College and from Silver Street bridge to Addenbrooke’s Hospital.

 For your GPS, our post code is CB2 0PY